Why should I delete my data from my supermarket?

 Sending a deletion request to a supermarket means that they have to delete all of the information that they have about you - including your account, purchase history and address.

 We're currently working on another option, which will allow you to tell supermarkets to delete all of the extra, marketing-type information they have about you, but to keep the information necessary for you to order from them.
-Your account details and address for example.
+For example, your account details and your address.
 If you'd be interested in using this type of request, please contact our support team.

 Send your request in under two minutes